SwapnilKhandoker101/Image-Depixelation-ML-Project/Readme.md

 # Reference Note

 In this project I have reused codes from certain previous assignments and also have used some codes from the example project.
- I have also used experimented with the hyperparameters such as changing the batch size , hidden layers and number of epochs for updates and tried to obtain the best model.
+ I have also  experimented with the hyperparameters such as changing the batch size , hidden layers and number of epochs for updates and tried to obtain the best model.